UniversalDependencies/docs/_yo/index.md

 ### Objects

 * Objects follow the main verb.
-* When a verb has two objects, the second one is preceded by a preposition.
+* When a verb has two objects, the second one is preceded by a preposition and therefore labeled as oblique (`obl`).

 * Verb phrases and prepositional phrases are also head initial.